willardnyamombe/CSE-Datastructures/DatastructureTutorials/Stacks.md

         self.page_visited = None
 """
     **Second part**
-    >create a push function that will add a name of a visited web page to the empty website list
+    >create a push function that will add a name of a visited webpage to the empty website list
 """
 # type your code here

 """
     **Third part**
-    >create a pop function that will remove a name of a last visited web page from the website list
+    >create a pop function that will remove a name of a last visited webpage from the website list
 """
     # type your code here
 """
     **Third part**
     finish writing the code for the function below.
-This function should display the names of web pages that that are inside the website list.
+This function should display the names of webpages that that are inside the website list.
 """
     def check(self):
     # type your code here